PipedreamHQ/pipedream/docs/docs/components/api/README.md

 Components are Node.js [CommonJS modules](https://flaviocopes.com/commonjs/) that run on Pipedream's serverless infrastructure.

 - Trigger Node.js code on HTTP requests, timers, cron schedules, or manually
-- Emit data on each event to inspect it, trigger Pipedream hosted workflows or access it outside of Pipedream via API
+- Emit data on each event to inspect it.
+Trigger Pipedream hosted workflows or access it outside of Pipedream via API
 - Accept user input on deploy via [CLI](/cli/reference/#pd-deploy), [API](/api/rest/#overview), or [UI](https://pipedream.com/sources)
 - Connect to [400+ apps](https://pipedream.com/apps) using Pipedream managed auth
 - Use most npm packages with no `npm install` or `package.json` required